dandenney/dandenney.com-eleventy/src/posts/conferences/upcoming-events-in-13.md

 ---
+backgroundPost: "#2a176b"
+backgroundFooter: "#2a176b"
+colorLink: "#2dccd4"
+colorText: "#f8f4f2"
+date: "2013-08-17"
+gradientTitle: "linear-gradient(25deg, #e6570f, #feae14, #feeda7)"
+layout: layouts/post.njk
 path: "/posts/conferences/upcoming-events-in-13"
-title: "Upcoming Events in '13"
 summary: A listing of confs to attend in 2013
-date: "2013-08-17"
 tags:
   - conferences
-layout: layouts/post.njk
+thumb: "posts/upcoming-events.png"
+thumbAlt: "An illustration of a busy calendar with upcoming events marked in bright colors, surrounded by festive decorations and party favors, in the style of a lively event invitation, viewed from a top-down perspective --v 5 --ar 3:2"
+title: "Upcoming Events in '13"
 ---

 ![](./us-map.svg)